Oxygen Partial Pressure

 Factors that affect PaO2 levels

-When the body is functioning normally, a normal PO2 is between 75 and 100 mm Hg.
-If your PO2 is below this, it means that you are not getting enough oxygen.
+A normal PO2 is between 75 and 100 mm Hg when the body functions normally.
+If your PO2 is below this, you are not getting enough oxygen.

-There are a number of factors that can affect your PO2 levels.
+Several factors can affect your PO2 levels.
 They include:

 - The partial pressure of oxygen in the air we inhale (high altitude environments versus low altitude environments).